Hobart, Wisconsin

 Hobart is a village in Brown County in the U.S. state of Wisconsin.
-The population was over 10,000 at the 2020 census.
+The population was 10,211 at the 2020 census.
 Hobart is a part of the Green Bay Metropolitan Statistical Area.
-The village is located entirely within the former treaty boundaries of the Oneida Nation of Wisconsin.
+The village is located entirely within the treaty boundaries of the Oneida Nation of Wisconsin.

 History

-On May 13, 2002 the Town of Hobart incorporated as a village.
+On May 13, 2002, the Town of Hobart incorporated as a village.
 Hobart is named for Episcopal Bishop John Henry Hobart of New York who sent missionaries to the Oneida people and ministered to them after removal from New York to Wisconsin.